1 man dead, 11 people wounded in Minneapolis shooting

 Photographs posted to social media showed windows at the Landmark’s Uptown Theatre and another storefront shot out.

 Screams were audible on a live video posted to Facebook that showed the aftermath at the scene.
 Small crowds of people gathered, with some crouched over victims lying on the pavement before police officers on bicycles showed up to attend to them.
-Splatters of blood were visible on the pavement after the victims were taken to local hospitals.
+Splatters of blood on the pavement were visible in the video after the victims were taken to local hospitals — some via ambulance and others in private vehicles, according to the police release.

 The area is about 3 miles (5 kilometers) west of the Minneapolis commercial area and neighborhood hit by rioting in the wake of George Floyd’s May 25 death after being arrested by Minneapolis police.